Category Archives: Creative Process

 …if you have to be sure don’t write

 The following poem was written by one great American poet, W. S. Merwin, about his studies with another great American poet, John Berryman.
-Berryman was 14 years older than Merwin and was, despite his personal problems, both a demanding and inspirational teacher as well as a noted poet.
+Berryman was 14 years older than Merwin and was, despite his personal problems, a demanding and inspirational teacher.
 This poem says much about the creative process, its origins, its demands, and its fears.
-In selecting the photos I tried to find ones that showed them when they were younger, closer to the time in their lives when the interactions described in the poem might have taken place, but the truth is that both men would have been younger still.
+In selecting the photos I tried to find ones that showed them when they were younger, closer to the time in their lives when the interactions described in the poem took place, but the truth is that both men would have been younger still.

 john berryman